EthanAVideos/EthanA-Videos-Authentication/README.md

 # EthanA-Videos-Authentication
-EAV-Auth sets values that sites and server check to work.
+EAV-Auth sets values that sites and services check to work.

 Values:

 1, Authenticated.

 0, Unauthenticated.